FortuneDayZ/Stock-Price-Trend-Analyzer/README.md

 ## 🧭 Overview

-**Stock Trend Analyzer** is a Jupyter Notebook-based financial analysis tool that helps users visualize and evaluate the performance of selected stocks over time.
+**Stock Trend Analyzer** is a Google Colab Notebook-based financial analysis tool that helps users visualize and evaluate the performance of selected stocks over time.
 Using historical data fetched via `yfinance`, the app provides visual insights into trends, moving averages, and relative performance to assist in stock market decision-making.

 ---